joshuacodes5/global-bank-capitalization-pipeline/README.md

-# global-bank-capitalization-pipeline
+# ETL Pipeline: Largest Banks by Market Capitalization
-Automated ETL pipeline that compiles and transforms data for the top 10 global banks by market capitalization, converts values into GBP, EUR, and INR, and saves the results as CSV and database tables for quarterly financial reporting.
+This project performs a complete ETL (Extract, Transform, Load) process on data related to the largest banks by market capitalization.
+It demonstrates key data engineering concepts such as web scraping, data transformation, and loading data into both CSV and SQL database formats.